pkgdown/extra-head.html

 Value

-If 'diagnostics = FALSE', a k x k correlation matrix.
-If 'diagnostics = TRUE', a list with components:
+If diagnostics = FALSE, a positive-definite correlation matrix.
+If diagnostics = TRUE, a list containing:

 Examples